jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: C# WebScraping pt 2!

 **Thoughts:**  I worked on the webscraping today.
 I started working on a combined profile page that will display all my informaion.
 Almost like a dashboard for my different profiles.
 I want to show my streak information and my combined progress from week to week.

+### Day 28: September 29, 2025

+**Today's Progress**: CSS Animations!

+**Thoughts:**  I've never been comfortable with CSS animations.
+Bounce, fade, flip, etc. It has been a weak spot for me for a bit.
+I wanted to improve my skills by trying to recreate some bouncing and moving animations.